 Traditional Semi-Permanent Glue

 Traditional semi-permanent glue usually lasts six to eight weeks and is applied to each individual lash underneath the natural lash line.
-This type of lash usually adheres with a cyanoacrylate adhesive.
+This type of lash usually adheres with a cyanoacrylate lash adhesive.

 You might know this as a shared ingredient with super glue or crazy glue.
 It’s important to understand that in liquid form (like these other glues), cyanoacrylate can be an irritant to skin and eyes; when dry, the ingredient becomes inert — so it generally isn’t harmful anymore.

 In semi-permanent lash glue, this adhesive provides an incredibly fast-drying and long-lasting option for lashes.
 When the adhesive interacts with moisture (in the air), it acts to bond surfaces, and while it isn’t toxic to the eye in its dried state, it can form solid lumps that could be irritating to the eyes if not addressed.
+Noticing the signs of bad eyelash extensions early, such as uneven application or persistent irritation, can prevent further discomfort or damage.

 This is why it’s so vital to have the proper knowledge of applying false lashes or have them applied by a trained lash technician to avoid these potential snafus.
+Improper application can sometimes lead to discomfort, and you might find yourself wondering why eyelashes hurt after extensions.

 What Makes Lashify’s Whisper Light Bond™ Different?